GeorgHaberer/gene_projection/panbulbosum/README.md

 ## 1. Overview

   In contrast to other genome projects using the gene projection pipeline, in the pan-bulbosum project gene projection were only used to complement for high quality gene models potentially missed in a evidence-based annotation.
-Figure 1 shows a simplified graphical overview of the workflow, detailed descriptions, scripts and parameters are listed in the follwoing chapters.
+Figure 1 shows a simplified graphical overview of the workflow, detailed descriptions, scripts and parameters are listed in the following chapters.

 ## 2. Preprocessing data

   Input for the gene projections were evidence-based gene annotations as described in the Materials and Methods section of the manuscript.
-These models were first clustered by CD-hit[[1]](#1)
+These proteins were clustered by CD-hit[[1]](#1) to obtain the input source models for the pipeline and to remove (nearly) identical models between evidence-based annotated bulbosum genotypes.

+  A second clustering by CD-hit grouped similar source models to so called 'meta-clusters' with the following commands:

+  In a second